 4. Pay More Whenever Possible

 Many people start blogs and social media pages to share their debt journey, to keep themselves accountable, and to join a community of other people who are also working to pay off their debts.
-Another benefit of blogging your debt journey: you can generate income, for example with advertisements or sponsored posts, that you can use to put toward your debt.
+Another benefit of blogging your debt journey is that you can generate income, for example, with advertisements or sponsored posts, and that money can be put toward your debt.

-For example, search debt related hashtags, like "#debtjourney" or "debtfree", on Instagram and you'll find posts from people who are all working towards paying off their debt.
+Search debt-related hashtags like "#debtjourney" or "#debtfree" on Instagram and you'll find posts from people who are all working toward paying off their debt.
 You can join in the conversation by sharing your own debt payment, progress, and tips you've found helpful for sticking to your debt plan.

 7. Stick to Your Budget

 Paying off debt isn't a goal you can achieve in a vacuum.
 Other aspects of your finances have to be in order to make progress on your debt.
 Create a plan for how you'll spend your money each month: the bills you'll pay and how much you'll spend on things like gas and transportation.